 These facilities are temporary and offer accessible, short-term living arrangements (approximately 6-18 months) if you are working through home modifications or awaiting space in another facility.
 To be eligible, you must have a confirmed permanent living arrangement where you will move after your stay.
 Transitional living generally offers 24/7 attendant care paid for by the Ministry of Health, but living expenses (such as food and medications) are your responsibility.

 Long-term care (LTC)

 Long-term care homes typically provides up to 2.5 hours of care throughout the day if your needs cannot be met in the community.
-LTC homes offer some variation of the following services: 24-hour nursing and medical support, assistance with personal care and eating, meals and snacks, laundry and housecleaning, and social/recreational programs.
+LTC homes offer some variations of the following services: 24-hour nursing and medical support, assistance with personal care and eating, meals and snacks, laundry and house cleaning, physiotherapy, occupational therapy, social work and social/recreational programs.

 Complex continuing care (CCC)

 CCC units are specialize hospital units designed for people who require at least five hours of care per day and cannot live in a long-term care facility or at home.
 CCC units are only available at some hospitals and provide all medical and nursing care as well as meals and some rehab.